 Kevin’s last professional game was the celebratory game on 3 May, 2014 against Doncaster Rovers when the Championship trophy was presented.

-“I knew our last game was going to be at home in front of a sell-out crowd and I thought this would be the right time to retire.
-I knew that Nigel would start me and then bring me off to give me a good send-off and I thank him for that.
+He reflected: “I knew our last game was going to be at home in front of a sell-out crowd and I thought this would be the right time to retire.

+“I knew that Nigel would start me and then bring me off to give me a good send-off and I thank him for that.
 It was an emotional day.
 All my family were there.

-"I was gutted that I never scored.
+I was gutted that I never scored!
 I would have loved to have finished off with a goal.
 The send-off I got from both sets of supporters when I came off will stay with me forever.”

-Kevin, currently coaching at Derby County, then developed his backroom career at Leicester.
-“It was a learning curve for me.
+Kevin then developed his coaching career at Leicester: “It was a learning curve for me.
 My first session with the boys was on a pre-season trip to Austria.
-It was nerve racking to go from playing with these boys to coaching them.

-"It made me wonder if they were going to listen to me, or take the mick but they showed me respect, doing everything I asked of them.
+It was nerve-racking to go from playing with these boys to coaching them.
+It made me wonder if they were going to listen to me, or take the mick but they showed me respect, doing everything I asked of them.
 They were great.

-The transition from playing to coaching went smoothly for me.
+“The transition from playing to coaching went smoothly for me.
 That was all down to Shakey, Nige and the backroom staff.
 It was a great experience.”

-“Getting this award was a massive honour," he said.
-"It meant that I’d had a successful career which people respected.
+He concluded: “Getting this award was a massive honour.
+It meant that I’d had a successful career which people respected.
 It was a great night.
 My wife and I went down to London to receive the award and it sits very proudly on the mantelpiece.”

-Url Copied to clipboard
+URL copied to clipboard